Debt consolidation loans

 0% balance transfer credit cards

-Crucially, to get the cheap rate never just take cash from an ATM.
+Crucially, to get the cheap rate, never just take cash from an ATM.
 You'll need to ask your card provider for a money transfer.
-Full step-by-step help is in 0% Money Transfers.
+Full step-by-step help is in 0% money transfers.

 You'll need to be disciplined for this to work

-One disadvantage of cards compared to loans is the payments aren't fixed.
+One disadvantage of credit cards compared to loans is that the payments aren't fixed.
 It's very easy with cards just to pay the minimum repayment, thinking "I've got another one (or two) years to clear this debt, I'll pay it when I've more spare cash".

 Instead, it's best (crucial even) to set up a direct debit to repay a fixed monthly amount that will clear the debt within the 0% period.
 If you don't think you can stick to this, then even though it's costlier, it's safer to go for a traditional cheap loan.